Skip to main content

 note

-API credentials from the .crowdin.yml configuration file have higher priority than credentials from the project directory(crowdin.yml).
+API credentials from the .crowdin.yml configuration file have priority over credentials from the project directory (crowdin.yml).

-crowdin upload sources --identity 'path-to-user-credentials-file'
+crowdin upload sources --identity 'path/to/user/credentials/file.yml'

 crowdin upload sources